Enable/configure FC-AL/SAN devices with cfgadm in Solaris

 cfgadm -c configure c3

-The commands you run (the device Ap_id you need to use) will vary depending on host configuration.
+The commands you run (the device Ap_id you need to use) will vary, depending on host configuration.
 After running these commands, the output of cfgadm -al will show these devices and the corresponding LUNs as configured.
-Running format will now show these devices and you’ll be ready to rock and newfs.
-If you see errors spewing out on the console about these new devices, don’t worry.
-You’ll need to label these devices (you’ll be prompted to when selecting each disk in format) and that should quiet the errors.
+Running format will now show these devices, and you will be ready to rock and newfs.
+If you see errors spewing out on the console about these new devices, do not worry.
+You will need to label these devices.
+(You will be prompted to so when selecting each disk in format.)
+That should quiet the errors.